@synth_cinema: 2018

 Horror Bites - Weekend with Argento

-Dario Argento's first three Giallo movies may lack the signature music from Goblin and Claudio Simonetti and they rarely include the crazy visual flourishes he would become known for with Deep Red and Suspiria.
-But they sit firmly within the world of murder mysteries as solid examples of the Italian crime genre.
-There are no ventures into the supernatural, and no examples of extra sensory perception.
-The eye popping colour schemes are missing too which is kind of a shame.
-However there are still glimpses of a style developing, and there are imaginative moments to be found sprinkled all over the place.
-Things never quite come into their own but it's still worth considering each on their own merits, so let's take a look.
+Dario Argento's first three Giallo movies may lack the music of Goblin and Claudio Simonetti and they rarely include the crazier visual flourishes he would become known for with Deep Red and Suspiria.
+But they fit nicely into the world of murder mysteries as solid examples of the Italian crime genre.
+There are no ventures into the supernatural, and no real examples of extra sensory perception.
+The eye popping colour schemes are missing too which is a shame.
+However, there are still glimpses of a style developing, and there are imaginative moments to be found sprinkled all over the place.
+As a result they're all worth considering each on their own merits, so let's take a look.

 Monster Bites - Triple Threat